PavleAndric/MiniFrameworkV2/README.md

 # MiniFrameworkV2

-Implementing an autograd engine, Tensor class that is based on numpy, optimizers(SGD with momentum , RMSprop and Adam).
+Implementing an autograd engine, Tensor class that is based on numpy and optimizers(SGD with momentum , RMSprop and Adam).